UKRI Centre for Doctoral Training in Natural Language Processing PhD with Integrated Study

 You will be supervised by over 60 world-class faculty and will benefit from cutting edge computing and experimental facilities.

 The CDT involves a number of industrial partners, including:

 Close links also exist with the Alan Turing Institute and the Bayes Centre.

-Most students will undertake at least one internship during their PhD.
+Most students can choose to undertake at least one optional internship during their PhD.

 This is an important aspect of your training, providing team working, project management, and software engineering experience.

 It also exposes students to a company-focused research culture, and provides them with valuable contacts for future job searches.